aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 To facilitate options for flexibility in the allocation and use of IP space within Vpc and Subnet including strategy and implementation for the allocation, Vpc utilizes 'ipAddresses'.

-By default, the Vpc construct will create and use a ec2.Cidr for you if you do not set the Vpc ipAddresses property. ec2.Cidr is an implementation of the Original CDK Vpc and Subnet IP address allocation strategy and implementation.
+By default, the Vpc construct will create and use IpAddresses.cidr for you if you do not set the Vpc ipAddresses property.
+IpAddresses.cidr is an implementation of the Original CDK Vpc and Subnet IP address allocation strategy and implementation.

 You must supply at most one of 'ipAddresses' or 'cidr' to Vpc.

-#### Specifying an IP range via a CIDR - IpAddresses.Cidr
+#### Specifying an IP range via a CIDR - IpAddresses.cidr

-ec2.Cidr allows you to define a Cidr range directly for your Vpc.
+IpAddresses.cidr allows you to define a Cidr range directly for your Vpc.

-ec2.Cidr will first try to allocated space from the Vpc Cidr any Subnets that explicitly have a `cidrMask` as part of a SubnetConfiguration, this includes reserved subnets, after this any remaining space is divided fully between the rest of the required subnets.
+IpAddresses.cidr will first try to allocated space from the Vpc Cidr any Subnets that explicitly have a `cidrMask` as part of a SubnetConfiguration, this includes reserved subnets, after this any remaining space is divided fully between the rest of the required subnets.

-When using ec2.Cidr concrete Cidr values are generated in the synthesized CloudFormation template.
+When using IpAddresses.cidr concrete Cidr values are generated in the synthesized CloudFormation template.

-ec2.Cidr can be used by creating a new instance or by using 'IpAddresses'.

-Using IpAddresses:

 ```ts
 import { IpAddresses } from ''@aws-cdk/aws-ec2'';